Accommodations Toolkit

 Louisiana

-Testing locations and logistics must be secured in advance of testing.
-The DTC must order the Kurzweil or Recorded Voice DVD.
+Computer-based testing: Before Testing: Testing locations and logistics must be secured in advance of testing.
 The Math TTS accommodation must be activated within the student’s Accommodations tab within eDIRECT for whichever content area(s) this accommodation applies.
-Audio will begin immediately when the student navigates next/back to each question.
+During Testing: Audio will begin immediately when the student navigates next/back to each question.
 On-screen audio controls are provided, allowing the student to pause the audio, adjust the audio volume, turn on/off the follow along feature, and indicate specific areas of the question they wish to replay.

-A Kurzweil CD and Human Reader File are available for students testing with a paper-based test and require that their test be read aloud.
+Paper-based testing: A Kurzweil CD and Human Reader File are available for students testing with a paper-based test and require that their test be read aloud.
 Materials: Read Aloud Kit, which includes a standard print consumable test booklet, a Kurzweil CD, and a Human Reader File.
 Before Testing: A Read Aloud Kit must be on-hand before testing begins.
 Proper administration devices and tools (e.g., CD player, headphones) must be arranged for and on-hand before testing begins.
-After Testing: The Tests Read Aloud accommodation must be bubbled in either the Special Education Student Accommodation(s) field or the Test Accommodation(s) for Students with Disabilities According to Section 504 field on the student’s consumable test booklet.
+After Testing: The Tests Read Aloud accommodation must be bubbled in either the Special Education Student Accommodation(s) field or the Test Accommodation(s)for Students with Disabilities According to Section 504 field on the student’s consumable test booklet.

 Michigan

-English audio CD: The purpose of this support for paper/pencil testers is detailed in the description for Read-Aloud (human reader).
+English Audio CD: The purpose of this support for paper/pencil testers is detailed in the description for Read-Aloud (human reader).
 Some Michigan assessments and content areas offer an English Audio CD to better ensure the accuracy and reliability of what is read to students.
 This support may be used in an individual setting or as a part of a small group of no more than five students.
 Students may need headphones if the support is administered in an individual setting; the student should have personal control over the equipment.
 Students may be assisted in playing the CD but may not be given help with the answer to any test item.
 Students using this support must also have a printed copy of the Form 1 test booklet to use during testing.
 The Form 1 test booklet will automatically be ordered when an order is placed for a CD (be sure to provide the correct student count when ordering materials).

 North Carolina